-John Blue Bird, Jr. sustained burns over 25% of his body, and had to be airlifted to a burn center in Colorado.
+Bryan Blue Bird, Jr. sustained burns over 25% of his body, and had to be airlifted to a burn center in Colorado.
 He required skin grafts and extensive treatment.

 The prescribed burn was conducted to remove flammable brush near some commercial buildings in Whiteclay, Nebraska.
 It is an area that people are known to sit and drink.
 According to Patricia White Bear Claws, Blue Bird’s longtime companion, “They know they sit down there and drink.
 They know that.
 They should have checked.”

 The following comes from the Omaha World Herald, and I quote so that I get it right: “The northwest Nebraska town [Whiteclay] has drawn national notoriety for its four liquor stores that sell 4 million cans a beer a year, mostly to residents of the adjacent Pine Ridge Indian Reservation, where alcohol is officially banned.